cipriancozma/c-sharp-tutorial/TodoList/Readme.md

 Because it is checked at compile time if we use the correct types.

+## C# vs .NET

+C# is the programming language and .NET is a set of libraries.

+## .NET vs .NET Framework vs .NET Standard vs .NET Core

+.NET is the newest version of the library

+.NET Framework are the versions at the beginning of the library.

+.NET Standard is the link between .NET Framework and .NET/.NET Core (e.g. the link between old and new)

+.NET Core are the versions before .NET

 ## Procedural Programming

 Programming based on procedures named methods.
 It can lead to an antipattern named spaghetti code.